Astrophysics (Index)About

 (ratio of masses of two objects such as a binary star)

 The term mass ratio, i.e., the ratio of two masses (or of a mass with some other quantity) has many uses.
 One astrophysics use is the ratio of masses of two bodies co-orbiting, such as a binary star or a planet and its host star.
-Often the mass ratio is a quantity that can be determined: it is inversely proportional to their radial velocity ratio which can be determined through their Doppler shift for a double-line spectroscopic binary.
+Often the mass ratio is a quantity that can be partly determined: it is inversely proportional to their radial velocity ratio which can be determined through their Doppler shift for a double-line spectroscopic binary.
+(In many cases, just a limit and/or a probability distribution of possible mass ratios is what can be inferred.)
 If additional information can be determined, e.g., the absolute velocities (if the orbital inclination can be determined), or the total mass, then the individual masses can be determined.

-For GW detections of mergers of two compact objects, each either a black hole or neutron star, the mass ratio is one of the quantities that can be determined, but only with limited precision since it is revealed by the fine detail of the chirp (by higher order term(s) in an equation expressed as a series), thus the imprecision of the detector is effectively amplified, for this purpose.
+For GW detections of mergers of two compact objects, each either a black hole or neutron star, the mass ratio is one of the quantities that can be partly determined, but only with limited precision since it is revealed by fine detail of the chirp (by higher order term(s) in an equation expressed as a series), such fine detail being only approximately recorded.
+Like binary stars, generally a limit and/or a probability distribution of possible mass ratios is what can be inferred.

 The symbol μ is sometimes used for the mass ratio of binary stars and the symbol q for GW detections.